Tripp808/Indie-Slide-webapp/README.md

 - **Material UI**: A popular React UI framework that provides pre-designed components and styles for rapid application development.
 - **Firebase**: A comprehensive platform that offers various services, including authentication, database, and hosting.
 Firebase authentication ensures secure user authentication and access control.
 - **Spotify API**: The Spotify API is leveraged to fetch musician data, track information, and streaming statistics.
 It provides access to a vast database of music-related information for comprehensive analytics.
+-
+## Challenges

+- **Prototype Mode**: Some sections of the application are in prototype mode and are not fully functional.
+While the dashboard is fully functional, other parts like the Music Streams section and login functionality are still under development.
+- **Integration Complexity**: Integrating with external APIs, such as the Spotify API, presents challenges in data retrieval and synchronization.
+Ensuring seamless integration and data accuracy is an ongoing challenge.

 ## Usage